CarterN55/ComputerGraphicsFinalExam/README.md

 <img width="328" height="232" alt="image" src="https://github.com/user-attachments/assets/4889810c-92b4-43ee-8adb-c33c23547c2b" />

 I used rim lighting on the walls to give them the blue glowing outline that they have.
 Opposite to the hologram and scrolling shaders, the rim lighting looks better in the game view compared to the editor view.
-The outline also appears relative to the camera's position so if I were to move it in any direction it would show up more prominetly on that side.
+The outline also appears relative to the camera's position so if I were to move it in any direction it would show up more prominetly on that side (you can see the blue outline get thinner the further it is from the middle).